This is a gear review about the Best Hydration Bladders for Hiking and Backpacking 2023.

 > Can leak at the base of the bladder and hose

-At 3 liters, the Camelbak Crux reservoir holds enough fluid for any athlete to finish their event, however, it also allows for 20% more water per sip, while utilizing an on/off lever to prevent leaks and loss of water during your adventure.
+At 3 liters, the Camelbak Crux Reservoir holds enough fluid for any athlete to finish their event, however, it also allows for 20% more water per sip, while utilizing an on/off lever to prevent leaks and loss of water during your adventure.
 They also offer a smaller version which is right up there as the best 1.5L hydration bladder.

 The design of the Camelbak Crux reservoir means that it is very easy to refill with a big leak-proof bite valve and cap for easy opening and closing and a handle for easy grip.
 The Cruz also comes in two designs: the elongated one and the horizontal lumbar one for added support, so you are always ready to go.